-STUDENT:

-INITIAL EXAM (date): SECOND EXAM (date; if required):

-Please evaluate the student's written comprehensive examination on the achievement of the following criteria:

-High Pass (F HP) Pass (P) No Pass (NP)
+STUDENT T: INITIAL E SECOND EXAM (date):EXAM (date; if required): Please eva luate the student's written comprehensive ex- amination on the achievement of of the following I High Pass (HP) Pass (P) No Pass (NP) I. III.

-I. THEORY OF CHANGE

-II.
-SOCIAL JUSTICE AWARENESS

-(Attention to Cultural Humility, Intersectionality,

-Oppression, Power, and Global Awareness)

-III.
-ETHICAL AWARENESS

 IV.
-EVIDENCE BASED

-V. TRAD MEDFT KNOWLEDGE

-VI.
-IC MEDFT KNOWLEDGE
+V. VI.
 VII.
-MEDFT COMPETENCIES

 VIII.
-APA FORMAT

 IX.
-TOTAL

-• Students may not be passed if they have more than 2 "No Pass" checks on this form.
-See page 2 of the rating sheet for the rubric.

-I recommend the student: be passed.

-be required to do the following:

-Make revisions to paper and resubmit to 8405 instructor for reconsideration

-Make revisions to paper and resubmit to 8405 instructor and a second reader

-This evaluation form will be placed in the students' academic file.
-Feedback on the student's Clinical Competency Exam will be sent to the student electronically by the 8405 instructor and (if necessary) the second reader.
-Feedback on the student's paper will be graded according to the rubric on the reverse side of this paper.
-COMMENTS:
+THEORY OF CHANGE SOCIAL JUSTICE AWARENESS (Attention to Cultural Humility, Intersect Oppression, Power, and Global Awarence ETHICAL AWARENESS EVIDENCE BASED TRAD MEDFT KNOWLEDGE IC MEDFT KNOWLEDGE MEDFT COMPETENCIES APA FORMAT TOTAL udents may not be passed if they have mor ge 2 of the rating sheet for the rubric. e than 2 "No Pa iss" checks on this form.
+See I recomm instr Mak the following: ke revisions to p ructor for recon ke revisions to p ructor and a sec sideration aper and resu student's (instructor nis evaluation form will be placed in the str Clinical Competency Exam will be sent to and (if necessary) the second reader.
+Feed to the rubric on the reverse side of this pa UTS: the student elec lback on the stu tronically by the 8405 Signature Date

-Signature Date